sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 kcov: error while loading shared libraries: libopcodes-2.24-system.so: cannot open shared object file: No such file or directory
 ```

 It means the libraries used to compile kcov are out of date.
+Recompiling
-Recompiling kcov using the instructions above should solve the
+kcov using the instructions above or reinstalling it using your package
-problem.
-This happened to me when I updated my version of Linux Mint.
+manager should solve the problem.

-The coverage report generated by kcov for [lion][lion-github] looks like this:
+Example coverage report generated by kcov for [lion][lion-github]:

 [![kcov file coverage report][lion-files-coverage]][lion-files-coverage]{: target="_blank"}
 Click image to view larger size